 We’re inviting you to a more abbreviated and ongoing series of 2-hour sessions that involve a brief lecture followed by a hands-on component for the remainder of the class.

-With 2-3 sessions a week, the work being performed in the classes can be integrated into the life of the shop more, allowing for repairs to occur as students learn how to do them.
+With 2-3 sessions a week, the work performed can be integrated into the life of the shop; repairs can be completed as students learn how to do them.
 This approach lends to a variety of outcomes:

 The Volunteer Mechanics Workshop is held Wednesdays from noon to 2 and Thursdays from 5 to 7.
-We can accommodate a limited number of students, so please RSVP [email@example.com] to make sure there is space.
+We can accommodate a limited number of students, so please RSVP [email@example.com] to ensure there is space.

 Bikes for Humanity is dedicated to demystifying bicycle maintenance.
 In support of this goal, we offer our curriculum as a download.
 This is the same curriculum used to train volunteers at our shop and co-ops.
 Enjoy!